Do We Really Understand Our Feelings?

 Researchers from the University of British Columbia studied the reaction of middle-aged men who were crossing a long, narrow, “fear-arousing” suspension bridge constructed of wooden planks and wire cables that tilted, swayed, and wobbled 230 feet over a raging river.
 An attractive young woman approached each man and asked if he would complete a short questionnaire.
 After finishing the survey, the woman gave each man her telephone number with an invitation for her to explain her research in more detail.
 Here is the experimental manipulation: The woman approached some of the men before they crossed the bridge and some after they completed the harrowing crossing.
 Results showed that men who were approached after the crossing were significantly more likely to call for more detail.

-The researchers concluded that the men who met the woman immediately after crossing the shaky, swaying suspension bridge were experiencing intense physiological arousal, which they would normally have identified as fear.
+The researchers concluded that the men who met the woman immediately after crossing the shaky, swaying suspension bridge were experiencing intense physiological arousal, which they would typically have identified as fear.
 But because they were being interviewed by an attractive woman, they mistakenly identified their arousal as sexual attraction.
 “People can be wrong about what they are feeling.”

 Distinguished emotion researcher Lisa Feldman Barrett tells us that “Emotions are your brain’s best guess of how you should feel in the moment.
 Emotions aren’t wired into your brain like little circuits; they’re made on-demand.
 As a result, you have more control over your emotions than you might think.”
 When we have an emotional response, many times it’s just that: a heightened general arousal.